BorisZupancic/FDM_n_Bodies/README.md

 # FDM_n_Bodies
-This is the code used for generating the data in the paper [Zupancic & Widrow (2024)](https://doi.org/10.1093/mnras/stad3620), where we simulated Fuzzy Dark Matter and Particles in a self-consistent gravitational field in 1 spatial dimension.
+This is the code that was used to generate the data in the paper [Zupancic & Widrow (2024)](https://doi.org/10.1093/mnras/stad3620), where we simulated Fuzzy Dark Matter and Particles in a self-consistent gravitational field in 1 spatial dimension.

-`Program.py` is the main script that can run a simulation.

-`OneD` is the package containing all modules and functions used in `Program.py`.

 > [!WARNING]
 > This repository is not actively maintained and the code is largely undocumented.
 > To understand the physics, please refer to the paper [Zupancic & Widrow (2024)](https://doi.org/10.1093/mnras/stad3620).

+## Usage
+`Program.py` is the main script that can run a simulation.
+It asks for input to setup the initial conditions of the simulation, then calls on modules and functions in `OneD` which actually perform the relevant numerical computations.
+The output is simulation data saved in .csv files.

+> [!NOTE]
+> To generate the data used in [Zupancic & Widrow (2024)](https://doi.org/10.1093/mnras/stad3620), I used a bash script to automate the initialization for
+> the many simulations that we ran.

 ## Citation
 If you use this code, please cite the following paper: